Gleb Fetisov

-Gleb Fetisov (Γκλεμπ Φετίσοφ; Глеб Геннадьевич Фетисов; born 5 June 1966) is a billionaire, investor, film producer with twice Oscar-nominated movie productions, philanthropist.
+Gleb Fetisov (Γκλεμπ Φετίσοφ; born 5 June 1966) is an entrepreneur investor, film producer with twice Oscar-nominated movie productions, philanthropist.
 He holds a PhD and is a professor of economics and finance, former member of the Federation Council for the Voronezh Region (2001—2009) and former chair of Green Alliance party (2012—2015).
 He is no longer a Russian citizen, and is instead a citizen of Cyprus, where he resides.

 Film production

 Film producer Gleb Fetisov's works include “Some Like It Cold” (2014); “Chef” (2014) directed by Jon Favreau, starring Dustin Hoffman, Scarlett Johansson, Robert Downey Jr, Sofia Vergara; “The Duelist” (2016) directed by Alexey Mizgirev; “Loveless” (Non-Stop Production and Fetisoff Illusion, 2017) directed by Andrey Zvyagintsev and awarded the Jury Prize at the Cannes Film Festival, the César Award, the Grand Prix at the BFI London Film Festival; a WW2 drama “Sobibor” (2018, Cinema Production, Fetisoff Illusion) starring Konstantin Khabensky and Christopher Lambert; “Tripping in Mexico” (2019); “Iron Mask” (2019) fantasy starring Jackie Chan and Arnold Schwarzenegger (the only fight scene in the history of cinema between these two movie stars); “The Piper” (2022) a horror film based on the medieval legend of the Pied Piper, starring Liz Hurley; “Long Day's Journey into Night” based on the eponymous play by Eugene O'Neill starring Jessica Lange, Ed Harris and Ben Foster (to be released in 2023).
 “Loveless” was nominated and “Sobibor” was selected for Oscar in the Best Foreign Language Film category in 2018 and in 2019 “Sobibor” was also shown at the United Nations Headquarters in New York.
 Gleb Fetisov is a member of the Producers Guild of America.
 He founded Fetisoff Illusion (Europe) – a European film production company.